danipragustia/0x4/_posts/2019-12-31-installing-alpine-linux.md

 tags: [English, Linux]
 ---

+Everyone has suffered annyoing moment when see reCAPTCHA coming on form.
+Often, the captcha can be very frustrating and waste of time.

 I'm using Debian Stable for almost 2 years ago, because this work out-of-box.
 I'm tried other distribution before like Ubuntu, Arch Linux and also NixOS, but still I came back to Debian when I always screw up something and Internet doesn't solve my problem.

 **NOTE : I'm not Linux Expert, I using Windows 10 for mostly time.
 This only my experience installing Alpine Linux on real computer.**